 VICEROY Competitions

-The National VICEROY Cyber Competitions, including “Dr. Boom” and “Spectral Cloak,” are premier events designed to immerse VICEROY Scholars in realistic cyber and electromagnetic spectrum (EMS) challenges.
-These competitions are integral to the VICEROY Initiative’s mission to cultivate a skilled cybersecurity workforce for national defense.
+The National VICEROY Cyber Competitions—including “Dr. Boom,” “Spectral Cloak,” and other chapters—are premier events designed to immerse VICEROY Scholars in realistic cyber and electromagnetic spectrum (EMS) challenges that simulate contested information and EM environments.
+These competitions are integral to the VICEROY Initiative’s mission to cultivate a skilled cybersecurity and spectrum workforce for national defense and to advance Q-BID-related capabilities across the force.

 About the National VICEROY Cyber Competitions